The year is 1998: Ed Miller, K8EHA, St Joe's class of 1960, and Engineering Manager

 ---------------

-Mike Stimac was moderator of the St Joe's Radio club from its beginning around 1951 and encouraged the students
+Mike Stimac was moderator of the St Joe's Radio club from its very beginning around 1951 and encouraged the students

 to not only get their ham licenses, but commercial radio operator licenses as well.
+In 1961, he moved on to his "Africa Adventures".

 What happened to Ed Miller's fellow classmates at that club, who all shared in